TearTyr/Ultra-Galleries/README.md

 - **Enhanced Settings Customization:** Added options to customize button text labels, toggle individual button visibility, and import/export settings as JSON.

 ## Known Bugs

 - If styles ever fail to appear after an update, force-refresh the page once so your script manager re-injects the latest resource bundle.
+- When updating the CSS on a `@resource` tag, jsDelivr's CDN and your userscript manager's local cache may both hold stale copies.
+Purge the CDN (via `purge.jsdelivr.net`) and bump the `?v=` query string on the resource URL.

 ## Usage